feature-engine/feature_engine/docs/user_guide/outliers/OutlierTrimmer.rst

 OutlierTrimmer
 ==============

-Removes values beyond predefined minimum and maximum values from the data set.
-The minimum and maximum values can be calculated in 1 of 3 different ways:
+The :class:`OutlierTrimmer()` removes values beyond an automatically generated minimum and/or maximum values.
+The minimum and maximum values can be calculated in 1 of 3 ways:

 Gaussian limits:

-    right tail: mean + 3* std
+- right tail: mean + 3* std

-    left tail: mean - 3* std
+- left tail: mean - 3* std

 IQR limits:

-    right tail: 75th quantile + 3* IQR
+- right tail: 75th quantile + 3* IQR

-    left tail:  25th quantile - 3* IQR
+- left tail:  25th quantile - 3* IQR

 where IQR is the inter-quartile range: 75th quantile - 25th quantile.

 percentiles or quantiles:

-    right tail: 95th percentile
+- right tail: 95th percentile

-    left tail:  5th percentile
+- left tail:  5th percentile

-See the API Reference for more details.
+**Example**

+Let's remove some outliers in the Titanic Dataset.
+First, let's load the data and separate it into train and test:

 .. code:: python